jonatack/bitcoin-development/how-to-review-bitcoin-core-prs.md

 [updated](https://github.com/bitcoin/bitcoin/pull/16149), so refer back to it frequently.

-Concept ACK means that the reviewer acknowledges and agrees with the concept of the change, but is not (yet) confirming they've looked at the code or tested it.
+Concept ACK means the reviewer acknowledges and agrees with the goal of the change, but is not (yet) confirming they've looked at the code or tested it.
 This can be a valuable signal to a PR author to let them know that the PR has merit and is headed in the right direction.
+As a corollary, a Concept NACK would indicate disagreement with the goal.

+Approach ACK is a step further than Concept ACK and means agreement with both the goal and the approach used in implementing the change.
+Approach NACK would therefore indicate agreement with the goal but not the approach.

 Manual testing of new features and reported issues is always welcome.
 A comment that is really helpful in review: "Here's what I tested and my methodology",